neopragma/tdd-java-231204-am/docs/car-rental.md

 (2) Add support for daily rate reductions for long-term rentals.
 When the rental period is "weekly", reduce the daily rate by $5.
 When the rental period is "monthly", reduce the daily rate by $9.

-(3) Uranium Plus members get a 4% discount off the final rental contract price (not the daily rental rate), except insurance charges.
+(3) The Uranium Plus program is our customer loyalty program.
+Uranium Plus members get a 4% discount off the final rental contract price (not the daily rental rate), except insurance charges.

 (4) Add support for our new business location, Phoenix, Arizona, US.
+Country code is US.
+State code is AZ.
 Airport code is PHX.
 Airport fee is $33.

 (5) Add a new Vehicle Class, "panel van", to be available in Germany, France, and Spain.